-Scott Burris, J.D., is a Professor of Law at Temple Law School, where he directs the Center for Health Law, Policy and Practice, and the Robert Wood Johnson Foundation’s Research on Policy and Law program.
+Scott Burris, J.D., is a Professor of Law at Temple Law School, where he directs the Center for Public Health Law Research.
 He is also a Professor in Temple’s School of Public Health.

 Burris began his career in public health law during the early days of the HIV/AIDS epidemic.
 He was the editor of the first systematic legal analysis of HIV in the United States, AIDS and the Law: A Guide for the Public (Yale University Press, 1987; New Guide for the Public published 1993), and spent several years lobbying and litigating on behalf of people with HIV as an attorney at the American Civil Liberties Union.
 Since joining the Temple faculty in 1991, his research has focused on how law influences public health and health behavior.
 In 2009, he founded the Public Health Law Research Program for the Robert Wood Johnson Foundation, which has supported over 80 empirical studies of the impact of law on health, as well as LawAtlas, an innovative policy surveillance portal, and a comprehensive resource on scientific health law research methods.

-He is the author of over 125 books, book chapters, articles and reports on issues including discrimination against people with HIV and other disabilities; HIV policy; research ethics; and the health effects of criminal law and drug policy.
+He is the author of over 200 books, book chapters, articles and reports on issues including urban health; discrimination against people with HIV and other disabilities; HIV policy; research ethics; and the health effects of criminal law and drug policy.
 He has been particularly interested in developing theory and methods aimed at promoting effective local health governance.
-His work has been supported by organizations including the Robert Wood Johnson Foundation, the Open Society Institute, the National Institutes of Health and the Centers for Disease Control and Prevention.
+His work has been supported by organizations including the Robert Wood Johnson Foundation, the Open Society Institute, the National Institutes of Health, the Bill and Melinda Gates Foundation, the UK Department for International Development, AmfAR and the Trust for America’s Health, the Drug Policy Alliance, the National Institute of Drug Abuse, the National Institute of Mental Health, and the Centers for Disease Control and Prevention.

-He has served as a consultant on public health law with organizations ranging from the United Nations Development Programme and World Health Organization to the Institute of Medicine and the producers of the Oscar-winning film Philadelphia.
+He has served as a consultant to numerous United States and international organizations, including the United Nations Development Programme, the World Health Organization, the United Nations Office on Drugs and Crime, the Institute of Medicine and to the producers of the Oscar-winning film Philadelphia.
+He is a founder of Legal Science, LLC, a private company dedicated to the social mission of improving access to legal information and the supporting of the practice of policy surveillance.
+He has been a visiting scholar at RegNet at the Australian National University, and a Fulbright Fellow at the University of Cape Town Law School.
 He is affiliated with the Center for Interdisciplinary Research on AIDS at Yale, and serves as an advisor to the Tsinghua University AIDS Institute, the Shanghai Academy of Social Sciences Research Center for HIV/AIDS Public Policy and the Program in Bioethics at Monash University.
-Burris is a graduate of Washington University in St. Louis and the Yale Law School.
+In 2014, he was the recipient of the American Public Health Law Association Health Law Section Lifetime Achievement Award.
+Professor Burris is a graduate of Washington University in St. Louis (A.B.) and Yale Law School (J.D.).

 Research & Teaching Areas